 The list of possible outcomes of a cholesteatoma includes many layers of nerve loss, hearing loss, facial paralysis and a lovely thing called CSF leakage, which is when your brain fluid makes its way into the world via the previously mentioned crack in the brain cavity.
 This ‘CSF leakage’ isn’t the thing that can kill you.
 What has a very good chance of killing you is what makes its way back into the brain cavity via that same gap in your skull.

-I was 11 when the first cholesteatoma was found growing in my ear.
-It would appear that after much toing and froing much more recently, that first, or possibly second cholesteatoma made a move into my skull.
+I was 11 when the first cholesteatoma was found growing in my right ear.
+It would appear that after much toing and froing much more recently, that first, or possibly second cholesteatoma on the right hand side made a move into my skull.

 There’s a scary thing.
 It comes when you attend an appointment for an ear problem and suddenly realise there are more medical staff than normal, more than required, and one bloke big enough to carry you.

 It happens when the consultant uses the term ‘multiple myeloma’ more than once with the words ‘we just need to be sure’.